stereotype441/language/resources/type-system/inference.md

 For this reason, local type inference is described procedurally, using a recursive algorithm.
-Each recursion step is applied to a single syntactic element (argumentPart, statement, expression, or collection element), and is known as _inferring_ that structure.
+Each recursion step is applied to a single syntactic element (_argumentPart_, statement, expression, or collection element), and is known as _inferring_ that structure.
 Each recursion step produces, as output, a compilation artifact, designated `m`, abstractly representing the code produced by the compiler for that syntactic element.
 Many recursion steps accept